Types of Transfer Credit Accepted by Concordia University

 - If a student has attempted a course more than once, only the most recent grade will be used for credit review.
 All other attempts will be considered “repeats” and will transfer no credit.
 Transfer courses will be identified as repeats if they meet the following criteria:

 - The same course (as identified by course title and number) is taken more than once at the same institution;

 - Two or more courses taken at different institutions are evaluated as meeting the same objectives.

-- All Transferable courses or test credit (AP, IB, CLEP) may be applied to the major or minor, to Liberal Studies, or to open electives.
+- All Transferable courses or credit by exam (AP, IB, CLEP) may be applied to the major or minor to Liberal Studies, or to open electives.
 Due to rapid changes in some areas of major/minor study, along with various licensure standards, some courses or test credits otherwise applicable to the major or minor may be subject to a review to determine how current the content is.
 As a result of this review, the course or test equivalent in question may no longer be applicable to major or minor requirements.
 This review may be conducted by a faculty academic advisor or, when deemed appropriate, by a staff academic advisor in consult with faculty.
 If a transferable course or test credit is deemed no longer current, the student may be required to repeat the course or test credit course equivalent in order to complete the degree.

 - All transfer credit taken at another institution while concurrently enrolled as a CUI student are subject to approval by the appropriate Department Chair or Dean before transfer credit will be accepted.
 (See Substitution Request Form).